 A passing grade is required in ACCT 250 or ACCT 253, CMIS 245, ADMN 233 or ENGL or COMM at the junior level or higher (3 credits), ECON 247, ECON 248, and MGSC 301 (or their equivalencies) in order to meet degree requirements.
 If no equivalents are found, the credits remaining to complete the degree may increase.
-View the program plans of the planning your degree.
+View the program plans I for help in planning your degree.